toddwseattle/wildangular/README.md

 @angular/router: 4.0.2
 @angular/cli: 1.0.0
 ```
+# Going Step by Step
-To work therough the tutorial, follow the steps in the [step by step](step-by-step.md].
+To work therough the tutorial, follow the steps in the [step by step](step-by-step.md).

+# Switching Steps in the Tutorial Workshop
  You can switch to a completed step at anytime to see the answer by using the following npm command:
 ````
 npm run workshop
 ````